-Reference is made to that certain Trust Agreement of Tahiti Series Trust dated as of , 2000 made between Wilmington Trust Company as Owner Trustee and the holders of Certificates thereunder (the ATrust Agreement@).
+Reference is made to that certain Trust Agreement of Tahiti Series Trust dated as of August 31 September __, 2000 made between Wilmington Trust Company as Owner Trustee and the holders of Certificates thereunder (the ATrust Agreement@).
 Capitalized terms used and not otherwise defined herein shall have the meanings given to such terms pursuant to the Trust Agreement.

-Enron Corp., as the Beneficial Owner, and Fiji LLC hereby direct you to identify or cause to be identified on the books and records of the Trust a Series, to be designated ASeries Fiji Z,@ to identify and allocate or cause to be identified and allocated, to such Series Fiji Z on the books and records of the Trust (i) all Trust Property conveyed to the Trust pursuant to the Warrant Assignment dated as of the date hereof, executed by the Sponsor and the Trust (the AWarrant Assignment@), whereby the Sponsor assigned a special warrant for the purchase of 120,590 shares of common stock in TNPC, Inc., a Delaware corporation (the AAssigned Warrant@); (ii) all payments made to the Trust under or with respect to the Warrant Assignment or the Assigned Warrant, (iii) the Fiji Note received in connection with the issuance of the Series Certificate, (iv) the proceeds of the issuance of the Fiji Z Certificate and (v) all other Trust Property from time to time received by the Trust as proceeds of any of the items described in clauses (i) through (iv) (collectively, the AFiji Z Series Property@).
+Enron Corp., as the Beneficial Owner, and Fiji LLC hereby direct you to identify or cause to be identified on the books and records of the Trust a Series, to be designated ASeries Fiji Z,@ to identify and allocate or cause to be identified and allocated, to such Series Fiji Z on the books and records of the Trust (i) all Trust Property conveyed to the Trust pursuant to the Warrant Assignment dated as of the date hereof, executed by the Sponsor and the Trust (the AWarrant Assignment@), whereby the Sponsor to the Trust assigned a special warrant to the Trust for the purchase of 120,590 shares of common stock in TNPC, Inc., a Delaware corporation (the AAssigned Warrant@); (ii) all payments made to the Trust under or with respect to the Warrant Assignment or the Assigned Warrant, (iii) the Fiji Note received in connection with the issuance of the Series Fiji Z Certificate, (iv) the proceeds of the issuance of the Series Fiji Z Series Certificate and (v) all other Trust Property from time to time received by the Trust as proceeds of any of the items described in clauses (i) through (iv) (collectively, the AFiji Z Series Property@).
 In connection herewith, you shall, pursuant to the Trust Agreement, hold such Fiji Z Series Property as Owner Trustee for the benefit of the Series Certificate Holder, as provided under the Trust Agreement.

 Other Details for Series Fiji Z: